Cavan Adult Education Services

 Registration of Youth Groups

-Registration with the VEC is the first step in the co-ordination of youth work provision in a VEC area.
+Registration with the Youth Services in Cavan is the first step in the co-ordination of youth work provision.
 The benefits of registration are that it will give youth work organisations access to training, networking, support and information sharing.
-In addition, from 2008, voluntary youth groups must be registered with the VEC in order to be eligible to apply for the Local Youth Club Grant Scheme.
+In addition, from 2008, voluntary youth groups must be registered with the Youth Services in order to be eligible to apply for the Local Youth Club Grant Scheme.

 Following registration, the Youth Officer will conduct a survey of all youth work programmes, services and activities in their area.
 Registration is a voluntary process.

-Under the Youth Work Act, a Voluntary Youth Council will be elected for each VEC area.
-In order to be eligible to vote, a group/club must be registered with the VEC.
+Under the Youth Work Act, a Voluntary Youth Council will be elected for each area.
+In order to be eligible to vote, a group/club must be registered with the Cavan Youth Services.

 Child Protection Awareness Programme - Good Practice for the Youth Work Sector